Max Verstappen dominates practice for the Styrian Grand Prix

 The Dutch driver was three tenths ahead of McLaren’s Daniel Ricciardo, with the Alpine of Esteban Ocon third.
 Hamilton was fourth, 0.384 seconds adrift of his championship rival.

-Hamilton’s team-mate Bottas is under investigation by the FIA after he bizarrely lost control of his Mercedes in the pit lane.
+Hamilton’s team-mate Bottas was given a three-place grid penalty for “dangerous driving” by the FIA after he bizarrely lost control of his Mercedes in the pit lane.

 The Finn, already 72 points off the pace in the championship, spun after he pulled away from his garage.
 He narrowly avoided the pit wall before coming to a standstill next to the McLaren garage.